zulkiflizaki/requirement-engineering-lab/README.md

 ## 🎯 What You'll Learn

-By completing this project, you will:
+By completing this lab, you will:
 - Understand what traceability means in software development.
-- Apply Python to compare requirements and test cases.
+- Use Python to compare requirements and test cases automatically.
-- Use basic NLP tools to measure similarity between texts.
+- Apply basic NLP to detect similarities in textual content.
-- See how automation can support requirement traceability.
+- Visualize how requirement traceability can be automated using a Jupyter notebook or script.

 ---